for sale: murder weapon, used

 { untitled, Iris Yaun, 2026 }

-Union Carbide's neglectfulness became their negation.
+Rapid downsizing and sale of Union Carbide assets and subsidiaries ensued.
 Union Carbide left Danbury within two years of the disaster.
+The Corporate Center was sold.

-The site of Union Carbide’s plant in Bhopal has still, to this day over forty years later, not been remediated.
+The site of Union Carbide’s plant in Bhopal has, to this day over forty years later, not been remediated.
 Methyl isocyanate is not the only pollutant; after decades of sloppy industrial chemistry on the surface, groundwater in Bhopal registers mercury levels between 20,000 and 6,000,000 times the mean, and trichloroethane at fifty times the mean.
 Lead, mercury, DCM, 1,3,5-TCB, chloroform, and more show up in the breastmilk of nursing mothers.

 There are victims of the Bhopal disaster still yet to be born, still yet to be conceived.